Asalek/Cpp_Module/README.md

 * ex03 : Unnecessary violence
 * ex04 : BSP

+- C++ - Module 03: This Module is designed to help you understand Inheritance in CPP.
 ### CPP03
 * ex00 : Aaaaand...
 OPEN!
 * ex01 : Serena, my love!
 * ex02 : Repetitive work
 * ex03 : Now it’s weird!

+- C++ - Module 04: this Module is designed to help you understand Subtype polymorphism, abstract classes and interfaces in CPP.
 ### CPP04
 * ex00 :  Polymorphism
 * ex01 : I don’t want to set the world on fire
 * ex02 : Abstract class
 * ex03 : Interface & recap

+- C++ - Module 05: This Module is designed to help you understand Try/Catch and Exceptions in CPP.
+### CPP05
+- C++ - Module 06: This Module is designed to help you understand the different casts in CPP.
+### CPP06
+- C++ - Module 07: This Module is designed to help you understand Templates in CPP.
+### CPP07
+- C++ - Module 08: This Module is designed to help you understand templated containers, iterators and algorithms in CPP.
+### CPP08

 ## Name Spaces :